 - Rider Style: freestyle to “all mountain” - groomed runs, off-piste

 - Rider Ability: intermediate to advanced

-- Example: Never Summer Prototype (women’s), Never Summer Funslinger (men’s), most Lib Tech and GNU boards have this profile
+- Example: Jones Twin Sister (women’s), CAPiTA Defenders of Awesome (men’s), most Lib Tech and GNU boards have this profile

 For folks who aren’t interested in riding switch, a directional board can be the ultimate combination of snowboard profiles for all-mountain ease.
 Directional camber boards will typically have a bigger, rockered nose to ensure float in powder.
 This will lead back into camber underfoot, starting around the front binding and leading all the way past the back foot into the tail.
 This combination gives a rider the power of camber in the back with the float of rocker in the nose.
 They tend to ride mostly like a camber board, but are perfect for speed and fun in any snow condition.

 There are many, many variations in snowboard profiles that include camber, rocker, and flat sections of board in various combinations.
 Certain board profiles will create specificity of riding style and ability, while others will give you greater versatility and allow riders to own one board and cover the whole mountain.
-Understanding what each shape offers will help you decode the many hybrid profiles on the market today, and decide what is best suited for you.
-If you need any help, please don't hesitate to reach out to me or one of my fellow Snowboard experts here at Curated for free advice and recommendations.
+While it ultimately comes down to personal preference, understanding what each shape offers will help you decode the many hybrid profiles on the market today, and decide what is best suited for you.
+If you need any help, please don't hesitate to reach out to me or one of my fellow Snowboard Experts here at Curated for free advice and recommendations.